The IWSCC logo: A triangular pattern made up of smaller triangles in shades of blue, orange, and green.

 The Inclusive Workplace and Supply Council of Canada (I W S C C) is a not-for-profit organization committed to creating more robust and inclusive businesses, workplaces, and supply chains.
 We do this by highlighting the unique capabilities of Canadian business owners who are Veterans and / or persons with disabilities.

-The IWSCC is the official Canadian certifying body for disabled and Veteran-owned businesses, the only national non-government organization dedicated to supporting disabled-owned businesses, and one of few that support Veteran entrepreneurs nationally.
+The IWSCC is the official Canadian certifying body for disabled and Veteran-owned businesses, the only national business group for Disabled-Owned businesses, and one of few for Veteran-Owned businesses.

 What's Our Vision?